JoffreyDumontLeBrazidec/ibisa/README.md

 ##  Authors and acknowledgment

-This code corresponds to the article
+This code goes along the article:
-Bayesian transdimensional inverse reconstruction of the 137Cs Fukushima-Daiichi release by Joffrey Dumont Le Brazidec, Olivier Saunier, Marc Bocquet, and Yelva Roustan and was developed as part of a PhD at the IRSN (Institut de radioprotection et de sûreté nucléaire), Fontenay-aux-Roses, France
+"Bayesian transdimensional inverse reconstruction of the 137Cs Fukushima-Daiichi release" by Joffrey Dumont Le Brazidec, Olivier Saunier, Marc Bocquet, and Yelva Roustan and was developed as part of a PhD at the IRSN (Institut de radioprotection et de sûreté nucléaire), Fontenay-aux-Roses, France